oasis-tcs/openc2-tc-ops/oc2-companion.md

 protocol.
 They tell you if the payload is a Request or Response, in JSON or something else, etc.

-**These are not _fields_ to populate, unlike "action" and "target", etc.** These are *names of data*, and that data needs to go in the fields of your transfer headers.
+**These are not _fields_ to populate, unlike "action" and "target", etc.** These are *names of data*, and that data may go into the header fields of an OpenC2 message, the fields of your transfer headers, or both.

 **Message Headers (but not actual Headers...)**
 ```